althonos/pyhmmer/docs/benchmarks.rst

 number of threads grows above the number of physical cores because of the SIMD code making heavy use of CPU registers.

+The fastest run with 11+1 threads (40.2s) is barely faster than the run using an optimal number of 5+1 threads (42.2s).

 v0.4.0 - 2021-06-05
 -------------------